-Here’s everything we know about the convoluted case.
+Here’s everything we know about the case.

-Vallow’s children have been missing since September.
+Vallow’s children went missing in September.

 Last November, extended family notified law enforcement in Rexburg, Idaho, that they hadn’t been able to get in touch with JJ and Tylee since September.
 In response to the alert, Rexburg police visited Vallow’s home, where she was living with Daybell, to question them about the minors’ whereabouts.
 According to police, the couple claimed the children had moved to Arizona, where they were living with other relatives, and requested that law enforcement return at a later date.
 When investigators showed up the following day, the couple had fled.

 In a statement in early January, Rexburg police said, “We strongly believe that Joshua and Tylee’s lives are in danger.”
-However, the couple has not yet faced any charges in connection to the missing children.

 In late January, the couple was discovered in Hawaii.